bmeurant/technical-docs/software-architecture/programming-paradigms/actor-model.md

 ## Benefits of the Actor Model

 -   **Simplified Concurrency:** The model eliminates the need for manual thread management, locks, semaphores, and other complex synchronization primitives.
 By design, there are no race conditions on an actor's state because it is only ever modified by the actor itself in a single-threaded manner.
--   **High Scalability:** The lightweight nature of actors and the asynchronous, non-blocking communication allow systems to scale to millions of concurrent actors on a single machine or be distributed across a cluster of machines.
+-   **High [[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]:** The lightweight nature of actors and the asynchronous, non-blocking communication allow systems to scale to millions of concurrent actors on a single machine or be distributed across a cluster of machines.
 -   **[[reliability-engineering|Fault Tolerance and Resilience]]:** The model promotes a "let it crash" philosophy.
 Actors are often organized in a hierarchy where a "supervisor" actor manages child actors.
 If a child actor crashes, the supervisor is notified and can decide whether to restart it, stop it, or escalate the failure.
 This allows for self-healing systems.
 -   **Location Transparency:** Because actors communicate only through messages, it doesn't matter whether the recipient actor is in the same process, on the same machine, or on a different machine across the network.
 This makes it easy to build distributed systems.